scrimba/community/DOCS.md

 To collapse a section, click on where you want to start, and drag the cursor over the area you want to collapse.
 Then hover over the area and you'll see a **COLLAPSE** button appear.
 When you collapse a section, Scrimba will jump over this part in the screencast.
 It will not be deleted entirely, so you can always *uncollapse* it again.

+This [YouTube video](https://youtu.be/fsKJZvwvbHM) also explains in detail how to collapse sections.

 ![](https://github.com/scrimba/community/blob/master/img/collapse.png)

 ### Cut ending